-The Availability of Galileo Horizontal Positioning is defined as the percentage of time with a horizontal positioning error less than or equal to 10 [m], considering only HEALTHY5 Galileo Open Signal in Space from satellites above a minimum elevation angle of 5 degrees and assuming a receiver operating in "altitude hold" mode, with HDOP filtering.
+The Availability of Galileo Horizontal Positioning is defined as the percentage of time with a horizontal positioning error less than or equal to 10 [m], considering only HEALTHY 5 Galileo Open Signal in Space from satellites above a minimum elevation angle of 5 degrees and assuming a receiver operating in "altitude hold" mode.
 Horizontal Positioning assumes that Navigation Equations are to be solved in two dimensions 17.